 Aleksandra Jaeschke

-Assistant Professor
+Associate Professor

-Aleksandra Jaeschke is an architect and an Assistant Professor of Architecture and Sustainable Design at The University of Texas at Austin.
+Aleksandra Jaeschke is an architect and an Associate Professor of Architecture and Sustainable Design at The University of Texas at Austin.
 Born and raised in Poland, she holds a Doctor of Design degree from the Harvard Graduate School of Design, and an AA Diploma from the Architectural Association in London.
 Prior to joining the faculty at the UT School of Architecture, she taught at the Woodbury School of Architecture in Los Angeles.

 Aleksandra holds a professional license in Italy where she practiced at AION, an architectural firm she co-founded and co-directed with Andrea Di Stefano until her move to the U.S. As part of AION, she managed numerous design workshops and contributed to various publications.
 She participated in the 27/37 Exhibition of Young Italian Architecture at the Italian Pavilion, Shanghai Expo 2010, and was part of the ARCHITEKTUR! conference series held at the MAXXI Museum in Rome in 2012.
 In 2013, AION held a solo exhibition Eco-Machines in the Wroclaw Museum of Architecture in Poland.
 In recognition of the work developed by AION, she received the Europe 40 Under 40 Award for 2011 conferred by the European Centre for Architecture Art Design and Urban Studies and the Chicago Athenaeum.